maryvo/nanobook/_lessons/nesting.md

 - The body of loop u will run 3 x 10 x 4 = 120 times in total
 - The body of loop v will run 3 x 10 x 4 x 7 = 840 times in total

-# Nested While Loops
+# Nesting while loops

 Coming soon...

-# Variable Scope in Loops
+# Accessing variables in loops

 Coming soon...